Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Introduction

 Regularization techniques are frequently used in contemporary RL algorithms for various purposes, such as encouraging exploration and improving robustness.
-This kind of techniques adds regularizers into the optimization objective and thus modifies the standard MDP framework.
-Shannon entropy is one of the most frequently used regularizers.
-Haarnoja et al. (2017) propose the soft Q-learning algorithm by integrating Shannon entropy with value iteration \cite{haarnoja2017reinforcement}.
-Haarnoja et al. (2018) further combine Shannon entropy with policy iteration to construct a soft policy iteration framework and propose the soft actor-critic algorithm \cite{haarnoja2018soft}.
-Duan et al. (2021) integrate distributional value learning with soft policy iteration and propose the distributional soft actor-critic algorithm \cite{duan2021distributional}.
-Xiang et al. (2021) propose a data-efficient model-free algorithm for robotic skill acquisition by fusing a task-oriented guiding reward with Shannon entropy regularization \cite{xiang2019task}.
-Srivastava et al. (2022) utilize Shannon entropy to quantify exploration and determine the stochastic policy that maximizes it while guaranteeing a low value of the expected cost \cite{srivastava2021parameterized}.
-Another important regularizer is Tsallis entropy.
-Lee et al. (2018) construct a sparse MDP with Tsallis entropy regularization and propose a sparse value iteration algorithm to solve it \cite{lee2018sparse}.
-Chow et al. (2018) also use Tsallis entropy in path consistency learning to derive the sparse consistency equation \cite{chow2018path}.
-Kullback–Leibler (KL) divergence is also used in RL regularization techniques.
-Yang et al. utilize KL divergence to learn the representation of state transition to conduct multimodal stochastic policies \cite{yang2021maximum}.
-The aforementioned algorithms share the idea of using regularization, but they are derived from various motivations.
-Geist et al. (2019) show that in RL different regularizers can be unified into the same framework named regularized MDPs \cite{geist2019theory}.
-The key idea is to define a regularized Bellman operator, which is obtained by adding a strongly convex function (the regularizer) into the standard Bellman operator and making use of Legendre-Fenchel transform \cite{nesterov2005smooth}, \cite{mensch2018differentiable}.
+These approaches incorporate a regularizer into the optimization objective, thereby modifying the standard MDP formulation.
+Shannon entropy is arguably the most prominent regularizer.
+Haarnoja et al. \cite{haarnoja2017reinforcement} propose soft Q-learning by integrating Shannon entropy into value iteration, and subsequently develop a soft policy iteration framework that leads to the soft actor-critic algorithm \cite{haarnoja2018soft}.
+Duan et al. \cite{duan2021distributional} combine distributional value learning with soft policy iteration to obtain the distributional soft actor-critic algorithm.
+Srivastava et al. \cite{srivastava2021parameterized} use Shannon entropy to quantify exploration and derive stochastic policies that maximize this measure while ensuring a small expected cost.
+Tsallis entropy is another notable regularizer.
+Lee et al. \cite{lee2018sparse} construct a sparse MDP with Tsallis entropy regularization and propose a sparse value iteration algorithm.
+Chow et al. \cite{chow2018path} employ Tsallis entropy in path consistency learning and derive a sparse consistency equation, while Lee et al. \cite{lee2020generalized} develop Tsallis actor-critic by incorporating Tsallis entropy into policy iteration.
+While these algorithms share a common reliance on regularization, they arise from disparate motivations and often rely on ad hoc analyses.
+Geist et al. \cite{geist2019theory} unify a broad class of regularizers within the framework of regularized MDPs.
+The key idea is to define a regularized Bellman operator by augmenting the standard Bellman operator with a strongly convex function (the regularizer) via the Legendre--Fenchel transform \cite{nesterov2005smooth, mensch2018differentiable}.
 Since regularized Bellman operator shares the same properties with its unregularized counterparts, such as contraction and monotonicity \cite{geist2019theory}, the dynamic programming techniques in standard MDPs (i.e, policy iteration and modified policy iteration) can be utilized to solve regularized MDPs.